 The Cooking Matters App

-If you can't make it to a class (or have already taken one), the Cooking Matters app offers ongoing support in the form of recipes that are meant to be tasty, healthy and budget-friendly.
+If you can't make it to a class (or have already taken one), the Cooking Matters app as well as online site offers support in the form of recipes that are meant to be tasty, healthy and budget-friendly.
 It also allows for searching by various criteria (such as food allergies or combinations of ingredients) and has a shopping list function that allows you to sort the list by store section to stay focused and move faster.

 The app is free, but is currently only available for Android devices and iOS.
+This allows people to take a free cooking class remotely - online.
 There is also free information, recipes, and resources on the Cooking Matters' website.
 Or find other apps for saving money on groceries.

 Cooking Matters also offers a series of illustrated PDFs that you can download for free right from the website.
 These include an instructional guide for chefs and kids, a book about exploring new foods for young children, a guide to putting on your own community cooking demonstrations, and a guide to help food pantries.
 You can also find about a dozen color printable handouts for kids that teach about the flavors of different foods and healthy eating.
 Or find other sources of free printable coupons.

-Cooking Matters' also offers other educational resources.
+Cooking Matters' also offers other educational resources, in addition to the free online cooking classes and local workshops.
 All of their assistance programs are targeted to helping low income families save money and learn how to eat healthy on a budget.

-Cooking Matters offers these programs throughout the country via various community partners.
+Cooking Matters offers these programs throughout the country including near you via various community partners, non-profits and food pantries.
 A major partner is Feeding America food banks near you.
 They should be able to enroll clients.
 Or you can find lists by state at the organization's web site.
-Or try Feeding America or the United Way.
+Or try Feeding America for details on cooking classes or the United Way.